Master Theodoric: Work

 Theodoric's workshop carried out the unique overall decoration of the Chapel of the Holy Cross at Karlštejn Castle between 1360 and 1365.
-The chapel belongs to the tradition of lavishly decorated reliquary chapels that include the emperor chapel in Constantinople, Sancta Sanctorum in the Lateran Palace, or Sainte Chapelle in Paris.
-The decoration comprises 129 (originally 130) panel paintings in four rows, portraying the half-length figures of male saints, female saints and prophets who represented the 'Army of Heaven' guarding the relics kept in the chapel.
+The chapel belongs to the tradition of lavishly decorated reliquary chapels that include the emperor chapel in Constantinople, the Sancta Sanctorum in the Lateran Palace, and the Sainte Chapelle in Paris.
+The decoration comprises 129 (originally 130) panel paintings in four rows, portraying the half-length figures of male saints, female saints, and prophets who represented the 'Army of Heaven' guarding the relics kept in the chapel.
 Several of the picture frames had small openings into which reliquaries could be inserted.
 The depiction of the saints in the Holy Cross Chapel was directly linked to the veneration of their relics.
-The presence of relics of the Passion perhaps served to guarantee, that on his return Christ would descend to the chapel.
+The presence of relics of the Passion perhaps served to guarantee that on his return, Christ would descend to the chapel.

-With the stylisation of the figures, the abandoning of the Gothic linear style and the modelling of the faces and drapery using light and shade, Theodoric's paintings surpass the preceding artistic style.
+With the stylisation of the figures, the abandoning of the Gothic linear style, and the modelling of the faces and drapery using light and shade, Theodoric's paintings surpass the preceding artistic style.
 It is clear that he was acquainted with French grisaille painting.
 The pictures can be attributed to Theodoric on the basis of analysing the underdrawings and comparing the execution of the painting.
-The drawn designs of the compositions, details of the faces and drapery, as well as the overall completion of the most important portraits in the Chapel of the Holy Cross were ascribed to Theodoric.
+The drawn designs of the compositions, details of the faces and drapery, as well as the overall completion of the most important portraits in the Chapel of the Holy Cross, were ascribed to Theodoric.
 Theodoric's brush drawing on the heads of the paintings is delicate and firm.
-On the draperies it is strong and energetic and overlaps onto the frame.
+On the draperies, it is strong and energetic and overlaps onto the frame.

-Study of the typology of the heads showed that the shape of the head and the details of the face, i.e. eyes, nose, are completely identical in a number of cases, as though they originated through tracing.
-However, some of the faces of saints captivate the viewer's attention with their prominent, seemingly individualized features and psychologized expressions, which anticipate portrait painting of 15th century.
-The portrait of St Luke the Evangelist might even be the autoportrait of Theodoric himself.
+Study of the typology of the heads showed that the shape of the head and the details of the face (e.g. eyes, nose) are completely identical in a number of cases, as though they originated through tracing.
+However, some of the faces of saints captivate the viewer's attention with their prominent, seemingly individualized features and psychologized expressions, which anticipate portrait painting of the 15th century.
+The portrait of St Luke the Evangelist might even be the self-portrait of Theodoric himself.